elunna/nerfhack-changelog/README.md

 * captains are considered princes (xnh)
 * captains and watch captains generate with keys (Evil)
 * centaurs will keep their distance from the player naturally (xnh)
+* changlings turn back to their base form when killed (SLASH'EM)
 * couatls get sleep and shock resistance (Fourk)
 * couatls get a stunning gaze and can generate invisible
 * dragons, nagas, and golems don't balk at approaching as much.